justinpbarnett/unity-mcp/README.md

 ---

+### Transport framing

+Unity MCP requires explicit framing negotiation.
+After connecting, the server sends a `MCP/0.1` greeting.
+Clients must respond with `FRAMING=1`, and all subsequent messages are sent as 8-byte big-endian length-prefixed JSON frames.

+### Resource URIs

+Assets are addressed using `unity://` URIs relative to the project root.
+For example, `unity://path/Assets/Scripts/Foo.cs` refers to the file `Assets/Scripts/Foo.cs` inside the Unity project.

 ## Installation ⚙️

 > **Note:** The setup is constantly improving as we update the package.
 Check back if you randomly start to run into issues.